ragbn/dpe-CheckPasswordStrength/README.md

 ### Check if password is common

-* Very basic compression algorithm is used, if first character is upper case then copy N letters from previous word.
+* Very basic compression algorithm is used, if first character is in upper case then copy N letters from previous word.
 * A variable of type string is assigned with fixed set of characters for calculation.

-### Finding number of time password appeared in data breach.
+### Finding number of times the password appeared in data breach.

 * SHA1 hash of given password will be calculated and first 5 characters are posted to https://api.pwnedpasswords.com/range/ to get breach count.
-* CheckIfPwned uses aspnet core HTTPClient factory to configure and manage instances.
+* CheckIfPwned uses asp.net core HTTPClient factory to configure and manage instances.

 ```csharp